zhwy/cesium-gizmo/README.md

 Whether to apply the transformation on the item, optional.
 Default is ```true```.

 ## Precautions
 * The item to apply the gizmo must have _modelMatrix_ attribute.
-So if you want to use it with a model, it should be created by _Model.fromGltf_.
+So if you want to use it with a model, it should be created by _Model.fromGltfAsync_.
 * The transformation axes to the item's local space in the rotate and scale mode.
-* Shaders are written in WebGL 1.0 so versions higher than Cesium-1.101 are not supported.
+* Shaders are written in WebGL ES 3.0 so versions lower than Cesium-1.102 are not supported.